 The Roman Amphitheatre

-The Amphitheater was recently discovered in 1967 when work was ahead to construct modern building on its site.
+The Roman Amphitheater was recently discovered in 1967 when work was ahead to construct modern building on its site.
 It is the only Roman Theater in Egypt and one of its kind.
 Built in the 2nd century AD in the Roman era, the theater has 13 semicircular tiers made of white and gray marbles imported from Europe.
 This can accommodate about 800 spectators.
 2 of the marble columns are still standing by the theater.

 Roman baths: To the north of the theater lies the Roman baths which was built in the 3rd century BC The baths retain the style of the Romans in constructing pools, pipes and the hypocaust.